Sa'id of Egypt: Biography

 He was the fourth son of Muhammad Ali Pasha.
-Sa'id was a Francophone, educated in Paris.
+Ali Pasha wanted his son to have an athletic body, and to get rid of his obesity, so he ordered his young son to exercise daily for two hours and follow a very simple diet.
+To safeguard the child's morals, he could visit no other house than that of Mathieu de Lesseps, the French consul.
+The young prince became friend of Mathieu's son, Ferdinand, and "both of them revelled in devouring immense quantities of spaghetti.
+This intimacy and his longing for pasta caused Muhammad Said to hurry to the French consulate whenever the frugal diet of the viceregal table left a void in his stomach".

+Then, the young Egyptian was sent there to complete his education in Paris, where he again frequented the Lesseps' household.

 Under Sa'id's rule there were several law, land and tax reforms.
 Some modernization of Egyptian and Sudanese infrastructure also occurred using western loans.
-In 1854 the first act of concession of land for the Suez Canal was granted, to a French businessman, Ferdinand de Lesseps.
+In 1854 the first act of concession of land for the Suez Canal was granted, to a French businessman, his old friend Ferdinand de Lesseps.
 The British opposed a Frenchman building the canal and persuaded the Ottoman Empire to deny its permission for two years.
-Sa'id signed the concession to build a canal on January 5, 1856.
+Sa'id signed the concession to build a canal on January 5, 1856, and oversaw the Egyptian portion of its construction.

 A 1886 study described Sa'id as "sociable, witty, extravagant, sensual, and fond of all the delights of life, he seemed rather the gay French courtier than the imperturbable Moslem ruler.
 He set up a court not unlike that of Louis XIV.
 He welcomed foreigners and entertained most lavishly.
 He forgot the sobriety enjoined by the Prophet, so that his dinners and his wines became famed for their richness and excellence."